The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Test cases

 \subsubsection{The ``Blob'' test}

 A more complex problem is the blob test.
 It is designed to mimic ram-pressure stripping by an interplay of the evolution of shocks and fluid-mixing instabilities.
 We use the setup described by \citet{Hopkins2015} \citep[compare also][]{Agertz+2007}.
+A three-dimensional box with side-length $2000$ in $x$ and $y$-direction and $6000$ in $z$-direction is populated with $9641651$ particles.
 A cloud of higher density $\rho_\text{cloud}=10\rho_\text{wind}$ is placed into a wind tunnel with supersonic flow at $\mathcal{M}=2.7$ and density $\rho_{\text{wind}}=2.6\e{-8}$.
 Both phases are setup in pressure equilibrium.